Introduction to Arithmetic Groups: A quick look at proximality

-so $x_n$ is a random walk on $\proj(W)$.
+so $\{x_n\}$ is a random walk on $\projective(W)$.
 A stationary measure represents a ``stationary state'' (or equilibrium distribution) for this random walk.
 Hence the terminology. \end{rem}

-If the initial distribution~$\mu$ is stationary, then a basic result of probability (the ``Martingale Convergence Theorem'') implies, for almost every sequence $\{\gamma_n\}$, that the resulting random walk $\{x_n\}$ has a limiting distribution; that is,
+If the initial distribution~$\mu$ is stationary, then a basic result of probability (the ``\thmindex{Martingale Convergence}Martingale Convergence Theorem'') implies, for almost every sequence $\{\gamma_n\}$, that the resulting random walk $\{x_n\}$ has a limiting distribution; that is,

-This theorem holds for stationary measures on any space.
-Although it is not at all obvious, measure proximality implies that the limit distribution is a point mass:
+This theorem applies to stationary measures on any space, with no need for \cref{ProxAssump}.
+By using measure proximality, we will now show that the limiting distribution is almost always a point mass.

+\begin{defn} A closed, nonempty, $\Gamma$-invariant subset of $\projective(W)$ is \defit[minimal!closed, invariant set]{minimal} if it does not have any nonempty, proper, closed, $\Gamma$-invariant subsets.
+(Since $\projective(W)$ is compact, the finite-intersection property implies that every nonempty, closed, $\Gamma$-invariant subset of $\projective(W)$ contains a minimal set.) \end{defn}